tek/proteome/readme.md

 For example, with a buffer path of `dir1/dir2/dir3/dir4/file`, the pattern `^^^new` will result in the path `dir1/new/dir3/dir4/file`.

+If the new file name starts with a `*` and is followed by a number of extensions, only the extensions will be renamed.
+If the buffer path has more extensions than the new file name, only the matching extensions at the end are affected.
+For example, with a buffer file name of `file.a.b.c`, the pattern `*.x.y` will result in `file.a.x.y`.

 The command `ProRemove` moves the current file to a trash dir, located in `$XDG_CACHE_DIR/proteome/trash`.